Walnut Blister Mite

 7 host plants

 Monitor walnut foliage for the first appearance of blisters in late spring.
 For severe infestations in warmer years, spray sulfur starting at bud break and repeat every two weeks through early summer.
-Since western Washington has minimal walnut disease pressure overall, no routine control is needed.
+In cool-climate regions with limited walnut cultivation, no routine control is typically needed.
 Maintain tree vigor and provide adequate water during hot spells.